Sabicool/Medicine/02 Rotations/Intensive Care Unit.md

 <!-- SerializedQuery END -->
 # Principles
 - DVT prophylaxis
-	- All ICU patients should receive DVT prophylaxis unless there is a contraindication (e.g., hemorrhage, platelet count <30-50, planned lumbar puncture)
+	- All ICU patients should receive DVT prophylaxis unless there is a contraindication[^2]
+		- Haemorrahge
+		- Thrombocytopenia (platelet count <~30,000 or <~50,000 and falling
+		- Planned procedure (e.g. lumbar puncture, IR procedure)
 	- GFR >30 ml/min: Generally enoxaparin 40 mg daily
-		- Weight <50 kg: use enoxaparin 30 mg daily
+		- Weight <50 kg: use enoxaparin 20 mg daily
 		- Weight >120 kg: consider ~0.25 mg/kg q12hr
+		- Monitor anti-factor Xa levels for patients with unusual weight, pregnancy or borderline renal function; check four hours after the third dose
-	- GFR <30 ml/min: Use heparin 5,000 IU TID
+	- GFR <30 ml/min: Use heparin 5,000 IU TDS/BD
 - GI prophylaxis
-	- As a simple rule of thumb, use GI prophylaxis only for intubated patients.
+	- As a simple rule of thumb, use GI prophylaxis only for intubated patients
-	- Preferred agent is pantoprazole 40 mg PO/IV daily.
+	- Preferred agent is pantoprazole 40 mg PO/IV daily
 - Medications to avoid in ICU
 	- NSAIDs (renal failure, bleeding).
-	- ACEi/ARBs (avoid unless there is a specific strong indication for them, such as flash pulmonary edema or severe systolic heart failure).
+	- ACEi/ARBs (avoid unless there is a specific strong indication for them, such as [[Acute Pulmonary Oedema|Sympathetic crashing APO]] or severe systolic heart failure)
 	- Fluoroquinolones[^1]
 	- Benzodiazepines, zolpidem, diphenhydramine (delirium).
-(However, for patients on these medications _chronically_ they often must be continued).
+(However, for patients on these medications _chronically_ they often must be continued)
+		- Should be restricted to use in:
+			- Status epilepticus.
+			- Ketamine re-emergence, procedural sedation.
+			- Patients who are chronically on benzodiazepines as a home medication.
+			- Palliative sedation.
+			- Occasional cases of complicated alcohol withdrawal
+		- Better alternatives:
+			- For insomnia: quetiapine, guanfacine.
+			- For acute agitation: haloperidol, olanzapine, dexmedetomidine.
+			- For sedation: dexmedetomidine, propofol, possibly quetiapine.
+	- Tramadol
 - Anaemia
 	- Avoid transfusions if hemoglobin is >70
 	- Only transfuse one unit at a time (unless hemodynamically unstable, or severe anaemia)